ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

      - Added List_Roms.sh stock OS app to generate a romlist.txt at the root of TF1
      - Added volume/brightness controls to Splore.sh stock app

-v11- 2024-09-??
+v11- 2024-11-23
      - Removed File Browser.pak since MinUI proper now has Files.pak for this platform
-     - Added missing.png to P8-Native and Splore paks since MinUI added show.elf for this platform
      - Corrected a few incorrect mappings in map.txt and .map_detail.txt (thx Shaun, bub181, lemonzest)
      - Fixed inputs for DS.pak that broke after a recent MinUI update (thx haysidney, kurtmorris, BrianMetallaoui, dleicht)
+     - Removed Native Pico-8 and Splore paks - these are now hosted separately at <https://github.com/ryanmsartor/Native-Pico-8-for-MinUI-for-RG_XX-devices-and-RGB30/releases/latest>.